-- in the event of late filing of the summary information table, there is a penalty equal to 0.1 per cent of the taxpayer's revenues.
+- In the event of late filing of the summary information table, there is a penalty of 0.1 per cent of the taxpayer's revenues.
 The same penalty applies in the event of non-submission of the transfer pricing documentation file to the tax authorities within 30 days.
 The penalty cannot be less than €500 or exceed €2,000.
-In the case of filing an amended summary information table, no penalty applies as long as the amendments do not exceed the amount of € 200,000.
-Otherwise the above penalties apply. - In the event of non-filing or inaccurate filing of the summary information table, a penalty is imposed equal to 0.1 per cent of the taxpayer's revenues.
-This penalty cannot be less than €500 and it cannot exceed €2,000. - In the event of a second instance of non-compliance with the filing requirements within five years of the first violation, the penalty is doubled.
+In the case of filing an amended summary information table, no penalty applies as long as the amendments do not exceed the amount of €200,000.
+Otherwise the above penalties apply. - In the event of non-filing or inaccurate filing of the summary information table, a penalty is imposed of 0.1 per cent of the taxpayer's revenues.
+This penalty cannot be less than €500, and it cannot exceed €2,000. - In the event of a second instance of non-compliance with the filing requirements within five years of the first violation, the penalty is doubled.
 In the case of a third instance within these five years, the penalty is quadrupled.

-In the event of non-filing the transfer pricing documentation file within 30 days from the notification served by the tax authorities, a penalty amounting to \in 5,000 applies.
-This penalty increases to \in 10,000 if the transfer pricing documentation file is filed within 90 days and to \in 20,000 if it is not filed or is filed after the 90-day period.
+In the event of non-filing of the transfer pricing documentation file within 30 days from the notification served by the tax authorities, a penalty of €5,000 applies.
+This penalty increases to €10,000 if the transfer pricing documentation file is filed within 90 days and to €20,000 if it is not filed or is filed after the 90-day period.

-In the event of late filing the CbC report the penalty is set at €10,000 and in the case of non-filing the CbC report the penalty is set at €20,000.
+In the event of late filing of the CbC report, the penalty is set at €10,000, and for non-filing of the CbC report, the penalty is set at €20,000.